genome-vendor/bsmap/README.txt

 -v  <int>   max number of mismatches allowed on a read, default=2, max=15,
             usually this number should be around 10% of the read length.
--w  <int>   max number of equal best hits to count, smaller will be faster, default=MAXHITS in makefile -q  <int>   quality threshold in trimming 3'end of reads, 0-40, default=0. (no trim) -z  <int>   base quality, default=33 [Illumina is using 64, Sanger Institute is using 33] -f  <int>   filter low-quality reads containing >n Ns, default=5 -p  <int>   number of processors to use, default=1.
+-w  <int>   max number of equal best hits to count, smaller will be faster, default=MAXHITS in makefile -r  [0,1]   how to report repeat hits, 0=none(unique hit/pair only); 1=random one, default=1.
+-q  <int>   quality threshold in trimming 3'end of reads, 0-40, default=0. (no trim) -z  <int>   base quality, default=33 [Illumina is using 64, Sanger Institute is using 33] -f  <int>   filter low-quality reads containing >n Ns, default=5 -p  <int>   number of processors to use, default=4.
 The parallel performance scales well with 8 threads or less.
             For more than 8 threads, there might be no significant overall speed gain.
 -x  <int>   max insertion size for pair end mapping, default=500 -m  <int>   min insertion size for pair end mapping, default=28